Kotabaru Regency: After independence

 The regency on its own came into existence in 1953, when it was composed of administrative districts in Laut Island, Southern Tanah Bumbu, Northern Tanah Bumbu, and Pasir Residency.
-However, Pasir was cut off from the regency in 1959 after the division of Kalimantan into several provinces.
-Following the fall of Suharto and the rapid decentralization that followed, there was a demand from mainland districts to secede from the regency and form their own.
-The Tanah Bumbu region (the southern 40.7% of the mainland area) was split off from the rest of Kotabaru Regency on 25 February 2003 and made into a separate regency, while the rest of the mainland districts (the northern 59.3%) also demanded separation.
-This process was caused by dissatisfaction with the regency government on Laut Island, where the island is more developed than the mainland Kalimantan parts.
-However, by 2024 this additional split has not materialized.
+However, Pasir was cut off from the regency in 1959 after the division of Kalimantan into several provinces in 1956, and became a regency of East Kalimantan.
+Following the fall of Suharto and the rapid decentralization that followed, there was a demand from mainland districts (Tanah Bumbu) to secede from the regency and form their own; this demand has been caused by dissatisfaction on the mainland with the regency government on Laut Island, as the island is more developed than the mainland Kalimantan parts.
+The southern part of the Tanah Bumbu region (the southern 40.7% of the mainland area) was split off from the rest of Kotabaru Regency on 25 February 2003 and made into a separate regency.
+The northern part of the Tanah Bumbu region (the northern 59.3% of the mainland area) also demanded separation; however, by 2026 this additional split has not materialized because of the Indonesian Government moratorium on the created of new regencies.